 31 Oct 2019: Brexit 3’s failure to arrive.

 31 Dec 2019: 2020 has been nominated the Year of the Bible.
 However, the Bible is relevant every year.
 A survey shows that reading the Bible three times a week makes minimal impact upon readers, but four or more times a week is a step change.
 Scripture teaches us to read the Bible daily Jos 1:8-9.
 The blessed effects are in Ps 1:2-3ff and we are to teach them to our children daily Deu 6:2,7 and Ps 78:1,3-7, etc. It points to daily family worship.
 Christian families should have family worship morning and evening.

 31 Jan 2020: finally Brexit arrived, thanks be unto God.

-5 Mar 2020: my 65th birthday 22 Feb 2020 signalled the coronavirus pandemic stock market crash and the future benefits for the world.
+5 Mar 2020: my 65th birthday – 22 Feb 2020 – signalled the coronavirus pandemic stock market crash as well as future benefits for the world.

 22 Feb 2022: my palindromic birthday 22/2/22 or 22/02/2022; another date in global events.